twitter/the-algorithm/visibilitylib/README.md

 Notice
 ======

-The Visibility Filtering library is currently under review and being rebuilt, with part of the code already removed and the remaining code undergoing further review before it is ready to be shared.
+Visibility Filtering library is currently under review and being rebuilt, with part of the code already removed and the remaining code undergoing further review before it is ready to be shared.
 Code comments have also been sanitized.

 SafetyLevel
 ===========